 Edmund G. Brown Jr. was born in San Francisco on April 7, 1938.
 He graduated from St. Ignatius High School in 1955 and entered Sacred Heart Novitiate, a Jesuit seminary.
 He later attended the University of California, Berkeley, graduating in 1961 before earning a J.D. at Yale Law School in 1964.

 Brown was elected Trustee for the Los Angeles Community College District in 1969, California Secretary of State in 1970 and Governor of California in 1974 and 1978.
-During his first two terms as Governor, he helped create millions of jobs, strengthened environmental protections and promoted renewable energy.
 After his governorship, Brown lectured and traveled widely, practiced law, served as chairman of the state Democratic Party and ran for president.

 In 1998, Brown was elected Mayor of Oakland and California Attorney General in 2006.
 He was elected to a third gubernatorial term in 2010 and to a historic fourth term in 2014.

 As Governor, Brown eliminated the state’s multi-billion dollar budget deficit, spearheading successful campaigns to establish a robust Rainy-Day Fund to prepare for the next economic downturn and provide billions in new funding for California’s schools and roads.
 Under Brown, California cut its unemployment rate to a record low, added nearly 3 million new jobs and expanded health coverage to millions more Californians, while enacting sweeping criminal justice, immigration, workers’ compensation, water, pension, education, housing and economic development reforms.

 While Brown was Governor, California also established nation-leading targets to protect the environment and fight climate change and by 2045, the state will generate 100 percent of its electricity from renewable sources and achieve carbon neutrality.